How Much Internet Speed Do I Need?

 2. Look at all the devices using your Wi-Fi

-You might only have 2 or 3 people using your internet, but each person can have multiple devices connected to your Wi-Fi at one time so this may take some thinking.
+You might only have two or three people using your internet, but each person can have multiple devices connected to your Wi-Fi at one time so this may take some thinking.
 There are so many smart devices that use your wireless network in today’s world.
 It’s easy to forget how many you have at home, but this list of common connected devices might help jog your memory:

 Light Bulb